akatuy/swaks/testing/regressions/etc/README.txt

 	perl must be in your path.
-	the Capture::Tiny perl module needs to be installed the Text::Diff perl module needs to be installed all "optional" perl modules must be installed to run the test suite. (see Authen::NTLM note below)
+	the Capture::Tiny perl module needs to be installed the Text::Diff perl module needs to be installed the Proc::Background perl module needs to be installed all "optional" perl modules must be installed to run the test suite. (see Authen::NTLM note below)

 --